Sales Tips– A lot of people do not realize the importance of art called “sales”.

 For example, if you are selling a security solution to a business, remote access to CCTV footage in and around their office could be a USP that makes all the difference for them.

-Changing pitch, asking questions, engaging activity or some humour (when appropriate) will keep prospects attentive and interested in your pitch.
+Changing pitch, asking questions, engaging activity, or some humor (when appropriate) will keep prospects attentive and interested in your pitch.
+Don’t make your presentation monotonic.
+This sales trick will always work and can impress your client too!
+It brings a feeling of belief and trust in the client.

 My Biology teacher used Changeups very effectively.
-She would always speak with a reduced volume while talking about important things and surprisingly it always worked.
+She would always speak at a reduced volume while talking about important things and surprisingly it always worked.

 If you notice I slipped in a personal story above as a changeup :p.